Pyramid Valley

 Pyramid Valley Earth Smoke Pinot Noir 2023

 Biodynamic.
 Like the Chardonnay vineyards, Pyramid Valley’s Waikari Pinot Noir sites were planted in 2000 at 11,111 vines per hectare on slopes with clay/limestone soils.
 Earth Smoke is an expansive slope that faces east and is situated southwest of Lion’s Tooth and north of its sibling Pinot Noir site, Angel Flower.
-The soils are richer than Angel Flower, described by Steve Smith as “strong and beautifully structured”—there’s a high proportion of clay (30%) over the limestone bedrock.
+The soils are richer than Angel Flower, described by Steve Smith as “strong and beautifully structured” with a high proportion of clay (30%) over the limestone bedrock.
 The name comes from the nickname given to fumitory, a plant from the poppy family that thrives in this 0.85-hectare plot.
-Although both wines share DNA, the later-picked Earth Smoke is typically the more structured and darker of the two, with more fruit weight and savoury undertones to go with its tender, fine tannins.
+Although both wines share DNA, the later-picked Earth Smoke is typically the more structured and darker of the two, with more fruit weight and savoury undertones to accompany its tender, fine tannins.

 Pyramid Valley Earth Smoke Pinot Noir 2023